-At the salon, we are very often asked what is the difference between microblading, machine tattooing and 3D eyebrows.
-There are several different techniques and brands today, and many concepts that are difficult to know what they mean.
+When I was a partner in the salon Creative Makeup, we were regularly asked what is the difference between microblading, machine tattooing and 3D eyebrows.
+There are several different techniques and brands today and many concepts that are difficult to know what they mean.

 What is the difference in everything?
 Today I thought I would sort out the concepts! :)

-”What is the difference between the method you do and 3D eyebrows, and which will look best?”Is a very common question in our salon.
+”What is the difference between the method you do and 3D eyebrows, and which will look best?Is a very common question at our salon.
 But 3D is not a method, 3D is a result.
-Everyone who does hair technology gets a 3D result, then whether it is nice or not depends on who tattoos and exactly how he places all the hair and has an eye to see what shape and size fits the person's face.
+Everyone who does hair technology gets a 3D result, then whether it is nice or not depends on who gets the tattoo and exactly how he places all the hair and has an eye to see which shape and size fits the person's face.

-Earlier, eyebrows were tattooed as a completely filled "cake", later came the so-called. the hair strand technique, where small strands were tattooed instead to get a more natural result and a more three-dimensional effect.
-7-8 years ago, someone came up with the concept of 3D eyebrows, and started launching it as a "completely new method".
+In the past, eyebrows were tattooed as a completely filled "cake".
+Later came the so-called. the hair strand technique, where small strands were tattooed instead to get a more natural result and a more three-dimensional effect.
+A few years later, someone came up with the concept of 3D eyebrows and started launching it as a "completely new method".